AI Writing Tools and Writer's Block: What the Research Actually Shows

 Signs AI May Be Hurting

-- We're generating text without the work of understanding
+• We're making text without the work of understanding

 What We Still Don't Know

-The honest admission: we're working with limited evidence.
-The research gaps are substantial.
+The honest truth: we work with limited proof.
+The research gaps are large.

 Research Gaps

-- Cultural and individual differences in AI effectiveness are unexplored
+• Cultural and person differences in AI effect are unexplored

 Our Responsibility as Early Adopters

-We're using these tools before the research catches up.
-Self-experimentation with honest assessment is currently our best data: tracking what helps, noticing when AI makes things worse, monitoring our independent writing capacity over time.
+We use these tools before the research catches up.
+Our best data right now is honest self-testing.
+Track what helps.
+Notice when AI makes things worse.
+Watch our writing skill over time.

-This article presents our current best understanding, not definitive answers.
-We've offered a framework: match the tool to the block type, use AI as scaffolding rather than replacement, monitor for dependency.
+This article gives our best current grasp, not final answers.
+The framework: match the tool to the block type.
+Use AI as a scaffold, not a stand-in.
+Watch for reliance.

 Quick Reference Summary